 - Complete the online Master Gardener Application.

-- Print and mail the completed application to the address on the form.
+- Print and mail the completed paper application to the address on the form.

 We invite you to complete the application and come out to our Class of 2020 Informational Meeting on October 15, 2019 from 10:00 A.M. to 12:00 noon at the Denton County Extension office at the Joseph A. Carroll Building, 401 W. Hickory Street, Denton, TX, Room 115 (map).
 You will have the opportunity to meet our members, learn more about the program and ask questions to learn if our program is a “best fit” for you.
-Please note, attendees at Round Up will have the first pick of interview dates, so come on out to learn more about the Denton County Master Gardener Association and the Texas Master Gardener Program!
+Please note, attendees at the Informational Meeting will have the first pick of interview dates, so come on out to learn more about the Denton County Master Gardener Association and the Texas Master Gardener Program!